exjones/mindwurld/README.md

 To get started;

-* Make sure you've got Node.js installed, plus the Socket.io, Express, and Body Parser modules.
+* Make sure you've got Node.js installed, plus the Socket.io, MQTT, Express, and Body Parser modules.
 * Start up the server with "node server.js" from the command line.
 * Use a decent browser to connect to "http://localhost:4004/"
 * Wait for stuff to load